 Once you've gotten your new speaker assembly or cellular antenna reassembled using the steps above, you'll just need to reassemble your iPhone 4.
 We've put together a reassembly video you can watch above.

-Your bottom loud speaker should now work or your cellular antenna should be back in working condition.
-As a side note, once replacing the cellular antenna you may have to toggle 3G on and off in certain cases.
+Your bottom loudspeaker or your cellular antenna should now be back in working condition.
+As a side note, after replacing the cellular antenna you may have to toggle 3G on and off in certain cases.